2000 Major League Baseball postseason: (AL3) New York Yankees vs. (NL4) New York Mets

-This was the first World Series to feature two teams from New York since 1956, and the first to feature two teams from the same state since 1989.
-The Yankees defeated the Mets in five games to complete a three-peat, becoming the first team since the 1972-74 Oakland Athletics to accomplish such a feat (the Athletics, ironically, also beat the Mets during their dynasty run, in 1973).
+This was the first all-New York World Series since 1956, and the first to feature two teams from the same state and same metropolitan area since 1989.
+The Yankees defeated the Mets in five games to complete a World Series three-peat.

-In the Bronx, the Yankees took Game 1 after 12 innings of play.
-During Game 2, minor controversy occurred when a pitch from Roger Clemens shattered Mike Piazza's bat.
+Game 1 was a long extra-innings contest that was won by the Yankees as José Vizcaíno drove in the winning run with an RBI single in the bottom of the twelfth.
+In Game 2, minor controversy occurred when a pitch from Roger Clemens shattered Mike Piazza's bat.
 The ball went foul, but a sharp edge of the bat came towards Clemens.
 He came off the mound and threw the bat towards the baseline, almost hitting the running Piazza.
 Piazza appeared baffled by Clemens' actions.
 After the game, Clemens would say he did not see Piazza running and threw the bat because he was pumped up with nervous energy and initially charged the incoming broken bat, believing it to be the ball.
-The Yankees won Game 2 by a narrow 6-5 score to go up 2-0 in the series.
-When the series shifted to Queens for Game 3, the Mets prevailed by a 4-2 score to avoid a sweep.
-However, the Yankees narrowly prevailed in Games 4 and 5 to secure the title and cap off a three-peat.
+The Yankees won Game 2 by one run as Mariano Rivera stopped a last-minute rally by the Mets in the top of the ninth to go up 2–0 in the series.
+When the series shifted to Queens for Game 3, the Yankees lead 2-1 after five, but the Mets put up three unanswered runs, thanks to an RBI from Benny Agbayani and a sacrifice fly by Bubba Trammell to win and avoid a sweep.
+In Game 4, the Yankees jumped out to the lead first thanks to a Derek Jeter leadoff home run, and despite the Mets cutting their lead to one, would hold on to take a 3–1 series lead.
+Game 5 remained tied at two going into the top of the ninth, when a single from Luis Sojo scored Scott Brosius and Jorge Posada that put the Yankees ahead for good, and Rivera earned his second save in the bottom of the inning as the Yankees closed out the Mets to complete a three-peat.
 Game 5 was the last World Series game ever played at Shea Stadium.

+The Yankees became the first team since the 1972–74 Oakland Athletics to complete a World Series three-peat (the Athletics, ironically, also beat the Mets during their dynasty run, in 1973).
+This was also the third three-peat by the Yankees overall (1936-1938 and 1949-1951).
+The Yankees returned to the World Series again the next year in hopes to win a fourth straight title, but fell to the Arizona Diamondbacks in seven games after being two outs away from the title in Game 7.
+The Yankees' next and most recent title would come in 2009, where they defeated the Philadelphia Phillies in six games.

 This would be the last World Series appearance for the Mets until 2015, where they lost to the Kansas City Royals in five games.
-The Yankees returned to the World Series again the next year in hopes to win a fourth straight title, but fell to the Arizona Diamondbacks in seven games.
-The Yankees' next title would come in 2009, where they defeated the Philadelphia Phillies in six games in the World Series.